-Biblical counseling best describes the ministry that local churches should be engaged in—that is taking the Word of God and helping God’s people not only learn from the Word but to submit to and apply the Word to their own lives.
-Biblical counseling is not an opponent of the pulpit ministry, but an extension of the preaching of the Word and a means to shepherd God’s people.
+Biblical counseling best describes the ministry that local churches should be engaged in—that is, taking the Word of God and helping God’s people not only learn from the Word, but to submit to and apply the Word to their own lives.
+Biblical counseling is not an opponent of the pulpit ministry, but an extension of the preaching of the Word, and a means to shepherd God’s people.

 Part of a pastor’s job is to equip the saints for the work of the ministry.
-They are to shepherd the people of God well and to help them grow in knowledge, and skill with God’s Word.
-Biblical counseling aims to help people learn to handle the Word of God, but instead of standing behind a pulpit, they stand beside hurting people with the Word.
-They stand not only beside but walk alongside hurting people to help them understand the truth of God’s Word.
+They are to shepherd the people of God well, and to help them grow in knowledge and skill with God’s Word.
+Biblical counseling aims to help people learn to handle the Word of God; but instead of standing behind a pulpit, they stand beside hurting people with the Word.
+They walk alongside hurting people to help them understand the truth of God’s Word.

 The counseling office should not be viewed as an opponent of the pulpit.
 Instead, it should be viewed as a companion to the preaching ministry of the local church.
 Pastors cannot meet with everyone in the church.
 They need help to care and counsel.
 This does not mean that pastors should never counsel.
 Instead, it means they need to have trusted men to counsel men and trusted women to counsel women.
 They also need to have married couples counseling married couples.
 Pastors should also seek further training in biblical counseling so they can provide excellent loving and shepherding care to the people of God.

 Biblical counseling is a needed ministry in the local church today.
 It is a ministry of serving and shepherding.
-It stands not against the ministry of the Word but instead seeks to serve as a companion to the pulpit ministry of local churches.
+It stands not against the ministry of the Word, but instead seeks to serve as a companion to the pulpit ministry of local churches.

-Biblical counseling combined with biblical preaching is the need of the hour.
+Biblical counseling, combined with biblical preaching, is the need of the hour.
 People need to be equipped with knowing how to handle the Word and equally to understand how to navigate the challenges of life.
-Biblical counseling seeks to serve the pulpit ministry which is why biblical counseling is a ministry to serve and shepherd God’s people.
-Such ministry in the local church will serve to help God’s people to carry the load of ministry, free up their pastors to equip and serve the church and to expand the Kingdom of God for His glory.
+Biblical counseling seeks to serve the pulpit ministry, which is why biblical counseling is a ministry to serve and shepherd God’s people.
+Such ministry in the local church will serve to help God’s people to carry the load of ministry, free up their pastors to equip and serve the church, and to expand the Kingdom of God for His glory.